ruby/www.ruby-lang.org/en/security/index.md

 security@ruby-lang.org ([the PGP public key](/security.asc)), which is a private mailing list.
 Reported problems will be published after fixes.

-The members of the ML are people who provide ruby (CRuby committers, authors of ruby implementations, distributors, PaaS platformers).
+The members of the mailing list are people who provide Ruby (MRI committers, authors of other Ruby implementations, distributors, PaaS platformers).

 ## Known issues